swiftlee/dj-community-forum-backend/README.md

 The rails server should be running on port 3000.
 Once the database is set up, visit localhost:3000 in your browser.

+### Common issues
+- If "docker-compose up" fails with exit code 1, open the shell Script file (entrypoint.sh) with VS Code (or your text editor of choice), and change CRLF to LF.
+Save the file and then run docker-compose again.

 Things you may want to cover: